ildyria/Dance/Brno/QuickStep.md

 RF S (step)
 LF Q (closed)
 RF Q (open, stepping slightly back)
-LF S
-RF Q (closed, leg in the middle between partner's legs) LF Q (open)
+LF S (**add rotation to the right to let partner pass**) RF Q (closed, leg in the middle between partner's legs/going forward) LF Q (open, to the right side of the partner)
 Pay attention to rise and fall.

 # Promenade